 Mint and coriander leaves have abundant health benefits and need to be included in some way or the other in our daily diet.
 Both the herbs are cholesterol free and are a warehouse of anti-oxidants, vitamins, essential oils and dietary fiber, which helps to control blood cholesterol and blood pressure.
 The herbs are also excellent sources of minerals like potassium, calcium, iron, manganese and magnesium.
 Coriander and mint is one of the richest sources of vitamin K, which has a potential role in bone mass building and also in the treatment of Alzheimer’s disease.

-So all ladies and gentlemen, get set to cook this yummy rice variety.
+So all ladies and gentlemen, get set to cook this yummy pudina kothamalli rice.
 Cheers!

 Recipe For Mint Coriander Rice